 The fascination with Chicago's infamous gangsters continues today despite the height of the gangster culture having taken place long before World War II.
-Here are some ways you can take a Chicago gangster tour and immerse yourself into the world of the likes of Al Capone and John Dillinger.
+Here are some ways you can take a Chicago gangster tour and immerse yourself in the world of the likes of Al Capone and John Dillinger.

 The Biograph Theater on Lincoln Avenue on Chicago's North Side is the infamous site where, in 1934, FBI agents lay in wait for gangster John Dillinger and gunned him down as he was exiting from a movie—an on-the-nose gangster movie— because he drew a gun on the agents.
 Now home to the Victory Gardens Theater, the exterior of the Biograph was temporarily restored to its former glory for the filming of the Johnny Depp biopic Public Enemies.

 - Address: 2433 N. Lincoln Ave.